607011/asciifier/README.md

 `PAPER`: paper format (default: a3); only valid for PDF output

 `ASPECT`: estimated aspect ratio of terminal font (default: 2.0); only valid for text output

+With `--colorize` the result is a colored ASCII art image where each pixel gets converted into a correspondingly colored character randomly chosen from the set 'A', 'C', 'G', 'T'.
+The `--colorize` may only be used along with PDF output.

 ### Examples